Welcome to Tech Standards

 It explains what a software does and should be able to do.
 It is indented for a variety of stakeholders, while the documented requirements also depend greatly on complexity of the software.

 Like its name suggests, this type of software documentation is primarily focused on architecture of a software system.
-Besides with technical issues, it can often also deals with non-technical issues such as cell phone tracking that help architects and other stakeholders in development and use of software architecture.
+Besides with technical issues, it can often also deals with non-technical issues that help architects and other stakeholders in development and use of software architecture.

 Technical documentation is mainly focused on codes and explanation of codes but it also addresses other technical issues including algorithms and interfaces.
 It is almost always created by the programmers who rely on auto-generating tools.